 - File access monitoring: Track what files agents access and when

-- Security guardrails: Block dangerous commands in real-time
+- Security guardrails: Block risky commands in real time

 Preventing Data Breaches with Real-Time Command and File Access Control